mrysav/geneac/README.md

 * [foreman](https://github.com/ddollar/foreman)-compatible launcher for Procfile-based launch
 * PostgreSQL

-If this is your first time running familiar, you need to configure the database:
+If this is your first time running geneac, you need to configure the database:

     rails db:create db:migrate